ScottGibb/ScottGibb/README.md

 Prior to Witekio, at Digital Concepts Engineering (secondment from Babcock), I helped prototype a Universal Controller using an STM32 microcontroller, creating a touchscreen interface for vehicle selection and custom communication protocols for autonomous vehicles, controlling a variety of vehicles, including a Ford Ranger, HX60, DCEs X Series Robots.

-At Babcock’s Technology Design Innovation team, I focused on battlefield fleet management, coordinating and controlling UGVs and AUVs, liaising with SMEs to integrate advanced tech.
+At Babcock’s Technology Design Innovation team, I focused on battlefield fleet management, coordinating and controlling UGVs and UAVs, liaising with SMEs to integrate advanced tech.
 I also worked with KiCad, Eagle and Fusion to develop uUGVs capable of interacting with our fleet management system.

 Earlier, I was part of the University of Strathclyde Eco Vehicle student society, where I developed a robust CAN Bus Communication Network for ECU modules.
 I collaborated with sub-teams to ensure a reliable network that met the project’s requirements.